Chebyshev expansion of spectral functions using restricted Boltzmann machines: Implementing symmetries

 \section{Implementing symmetries}

-The RBM wave functions are optimized to approximate $ |\phi_{m00} \rangle = c_m(\hat{H}) S^z_{00} |\psi_{gs} \rangle$ for the $m^{\mathrm th}$ Chebyshev polynomial $c_m$ and approximate ground state $|\psi_{gs} \rangle$.
-In order to obtain the Chebyshev wave functions for momentum $\kk = (k_1,k_2)$, we make use of the translational symmetry of the ground state and the commutativity of the Hamiltonian with translations (notice that here we use $T$ to represent translations, and not Chebyshev polynomials): \begin{widetext}
+The RBM wave functions are optimized to approximate $ |t_{n00} \rangle = T_n(\hat{H}) S^z_{00} |\psi_{gs} \rangle$ for the $n^{th}$ Chebyshev polynomial $T_n$ and approximate ground state $|\psi_{gs} \rangle$.
+To obtain the Chebyshev wave functions for momentum $\kk = (k_1,k_2)$, we make use of the translational symmetry of the problem by assuming the ground state has zero momentum (translations do no result in a change in overall phase).
+Here we use $\hat{T}_{m_1m_2}$ to represent the translation operator on the square lattice with a shift of $(m_1,m_2)$, while $T_{n}(\hat{H})$ denotes the Chebyshev polynomials of the Hamiltonian.
+Using this notation we can write: \begin{widetext}

-\end{widetext} where we define the projection operator onto the momentum sector defined by integers $k_1,k_2$:
+\end{widetext} In this equation one can see that we are acting with the projection operator onto the momentum sector with momentum quantum numbers given by integers $k_1,k_2$ defined as:

-Thus, each momentum wave function can represented in terms of linear combinations of translations of a single RBM optimized for the local $S^z_{00}$ operator.
-Additionally, since $P^{(T)}_{k_1k_2}$ is a projector, the resulting state will have the correct momentum and all the error from different momentum sectors will be projected out.
+Thus, each momentum wave-function can represented in terms of linear combinations of translations of a single RBM optimized for the local $S^z_{00}$ operator.
+Additionally, since $\hat{P}^{(T)}_{k_1k_2}$ is a projector, the resulting state will have the correct momentum and all the error from different momentum sectors will be projected out.
 In the same vein, rotational symmetry can be enforced by applying the following projector of rotations and translations.

-This projector is and average of each rotation followed by the translation which takes the $S^z$ operator back to the origin.
-In the absence of errors the application of this projector should leave the $|\phi_{m00} \rangle$ unchanged.
-In our case, this operator will project out all the errors originating from contributions without the correct rotational symmetry.
-Thus our best estimate is given by
+This projector is an average of each rotation followed by the translation which takes the $S^z$ operator back to the origin.
+In the exact calculation for the Chebyshev wave-functions, the application of $\hat{P}^{(R)}$ should leave the $|t_{n00} \rangle$ unchanged.
+However, the RBM representation will not necessarily have rotational symmetry, therefore, the projector will correct any errors related to an absence of rotational symmetry.
+After including rotation projector we find:

-In the absence of errors, all that is needed to calculate the Chebyshev moments is the overlap:
+All that is needed to calculate the Chebyshev moments is the overlap:

 However, due the recursive process of obtaining the Chebyshev wave-functions, the error will propagate down the sequence of wave-functions.
-So, in addition we calculate all the overlaps:
+As mentioned in the main text, we can correct some of this error by constructing new Chebyshev wave-functions as linear combinations of the original RBM wave-functions.
+This error correction requires us to calculate the following quantities: